 Economic conditions.
 The demand for commodities, in general, correlates closely with general economic growth rates.
-The occurrence of recessions or other periods of low or negative economic growth will typically have a direct adverse impact on commodity demand, and therefore, may have an adverse impact on commodity prices.
-Other factors that affect general economic conditions in the world or in a major region, such as changes in population growth rates, periods of civil unrest, military conflicts, war (such as the current war between Russia and Ukraine), pandemics (e.g., COVID-19), government austerity programs, or currency exchange rate fluctuations, can also impact the demand for commodities.
-Sovereign debt downgrades, defaults, inability to access debt markets due to credit or legal constraints, liquidity crises, the breakup or restructuring of fiscal, monetary, or political systems such as the European Union, and other events or conditions (e.g., pandemics such as COVID-19) that impair the functioning of financial markets and institutions also may adversely impact the demand for commodities.
+The occurrence of recessions or other periods of low or negative economic growth will typically have a direct adverse impact on commodity demand and, therefore, may have an adverse impact on commodity prices.
+Other factors that affect general economic conditions in the world or in a major region, such as changes in population growth rates, periods of civil unrest, military conflicts, war (such as the Russia-Ukraine war), pandemics (e.g., the COVID-19 pandemic), government austerity programs, trade wars between nations, or currency exchange rate fluctuations, can also impact the demand for commodities.
+Sovereign debt downgrades, defaults, inability to access debt markets due to credit or legal constraints, liquidity crises, the breakup or restructuring of fiscal, monetary, or political systems such as the European Union, and other events or conditions that impair the functioning of financial markets and institutions also may adversely impact the demand for commodities.